You’d call it lost but that’s such an ugly word. Lost. What you are, where you are.

 He mutters something about your mother.

 “What do you want?
 What are you doing here?”
-Your tone is ugly so you know what will come next.
+Your tone is ugly so you know what comes next.
 The lecture about showing respect.

 Instead, he muses, “I don’t know.”